Our Verdict

 Practicality

-Despite its strengths, the Babish performed just average during our tests of this metric.
+Despite its strengths, the Babish performed just average during my tests of this metric.
 It has the appearance of a pretty standard chef's knife, but the shape and weight of its handle held it back from being as dextrous as many others.

 Ergonomics